 The redemption of the four bumblers comes with a tense operation in a deserted house in search of a criminal gang.

-Our intrepid coppers stagger around the building and eventually save the day, see Sid promoted to Inspector, find permanent positions at the station and bring Hattie’s love for Sgt James out in the open.
+Our intrepid coppers stagger around the building and eventually save the day, see Sid promoted to Inspector, find permanent positions at the station and bring Hattie’s love for Sgt Wilkins out in the open.

 Sgt Frank Wilkins